-Learn the benefits of opting for artificial grass installation in residential neighborhoods and other spaces.
-Hear why more and more homeowners are making the switch....
+Learn the benefits of opting for artificial grass installation in Los Angeles residential neighborhoods and other spaces.
+Hear why more and more homeowners are making...

-- Benefits of Artificial Putting Greens Versus Natural Grass Putting Greens
+- Benefits of Artificial Putting Greens vs. Natural Putting Greens

 - Ready To Play?

-Benefits of Artificial Putting Greens Versus Natural Grass Putting Greens
+Benefits of Artificial Putting Greens vs. Natural Putting Greens

 Artificial putting greens have become more and more common among commercial properties for many reasons.
 But what many people don't realize, is that it's an excellent addition to residential spaces as well.
 Outdoor putting greens in your own backyard may seem like a luxury, but avid golfers will love the convenience.
 It'll also be a hit with guests.
 So why are more people opting into artificial putting greens?

 Artificial putting greens will not experience broken blades or a stepped-on look after moderate traffic.
-There will be no dead or bare areas from too much activity.
-The above mentioned easily become problems with natural grass.
+There will be no dead or bare areas from too much traffic or activity.
+The above-mentioned easily become problems with natural grass.
 Also, natural grass tends to become quickly damaged by putters during play.
 After putting time and money into a new putting green, the last thing you want to worry about is damaging the surface with one swing.

 Artificial turf will provide an even and consistent playing surface without holes, divots, or clumps.
 Natural grass is more often than not bumpy and it can be hard to maintain a uniform surface.
 This can be due to wear, pet relief, environmental changes, or simply the way that natural grass grows.
 Because of this, artificial putting greens are considered the safer option in regard to the risk of tripping.